aldefouw/redcap_cypress/README.md

 Now automated testing is still going to take hard some work and ingenunity.
 But once you're setup, things get much, much easier.

-## Consortium Power

->"None of Us is as good as All of Us." - Ray Kroc

-Writing a comprehensive test suite for REDCap will not be accomplished by an individual.
-The software is too large and there are too many corners to test.

-It will take the power of the entire consortium.
-But the good news is that it's easy to share what we do contribute individually.

----
 ## Why Cypress?
 **This template uses the Cypress framework**, a library which allows non-environment-dependent testing.